Are you overwhelmed?

 Raise your hand if you are feeling overwhelmed.

 During this season of the year, planning and preparing for events, completing projects, and setting goals for the New Year can feel like burdens instead of the exciting opportunities they are meant to be.

-I wrote my most recent tip series to remind myself as much as others of how to tackle BIG projects without becoming overwhelmed.
-For a downloadable copy, visit my resources page: https://www.nutritioncommunicator.com/resources
+I wrote a tip series on tackling BIG projects to remind myself as much as others of how to tackle BIG projects without becoming overwhelmed.
+For a downloadable copy, visit my tips page.
+It is series #4.

-In this tip series we will explore 5 practical tips that apply not only to holiday projects or work projects, but anything that might easily overwhelm.
+In this tip series, we will explore 5 practical tips that apply not only to holiday projects or work projects but anything that might easily overwhelm you.